pubstack/pubstack.github.io/_posts/2020-08-25-KubeInit-External-access-for-OpenShift-OKD-deployments-with-Libvirt.md

 There are a few variables that need to be adjusted in order to successfully configure the external interface.

-These variables are defined in the okd playbook (the location of these variables will change) but not their name.
+These variables are defined in the libvirt role (the location of these variables will change) but not their name.

 ![](/static/kubeinit/net/config_vars.PNG)